rackerlabs/otter/README.md

 ### Deployment

-- `make bundle` builds a "bundle" appropriate for deployment (Ubuntu only).
+- `make bundle` builds a "bundle" appropriate for deployment (the Ubuntu operating system only).
 For Jenkins and Chef use only.
 - `make run` starts up an instance of the Otter API.

 ### Cleaning up